 This section is intended only for a brief discussion of the user interface itself.
 Please refer to the remaining part of the document for terms that are not explained in this section.

-This parameter group defines the data scan window in terms of the number of data points, where each point is defined by the particle diameter D and FD (frequency size distribution).
-The two parameters of this group define the start width range of the scan window that is used by the LND algorithm to find log-normal components of the size distribution.
+This parameter group defines the data scan window in terms of the number of data points.
+Each data point is defined by the particle diameter D and FD (frequency size distribution).
+The two parameters of this group define the start width range of the scan window that is used by the LND algorithm to find log-normal components of the size distribution:

 This parameter group enables one to select the processing mode: batch or single file.

 Results are saved automatically (if possible) in this mode.
 The names of the results files (LND files) are auto-generated by the program.
 In the batch mode, two options are available: "Use all files" and "Select files".
-These options are selected by clicking the "Use all files" or "Select files" radio buttons respectively.
+These options are selected by clicking their respective radio buttons.

 The single-file mode